-Password-protected PDF Invoice
+Password-Protected PDF Invoice

-Invoice Approval Process
+Invoice Approval Process Management

 You can invoice for products or services and accept payments directly from your invoice.
 You can also set up payment reminders and charge late fees to apply to your invoice.
 Depending on your plan, you can activate an invoice approval workflow, which allows you to add team members to the process and have the project managers review and approve invoices before they’re sent out to the client.

 If you’re managing multiple businesses, you can create a separate dashboard for each business under a single account.
 You can add as many businesses as you want, manage multiple staff, set customized access with conditions, and send multiple invoices at once for all your businesses in one account.

 Manage your A/R and A/P in a single dashboard.
-Invoicera lets you send and receive purchase orders, convert purchase orders (POs) into invoices, track invoices and estimates in real-time, and set up automatic billing profiles to simplify your payment process.
+Invoicera lets you send and receive purchase orders, convert purchase orders (POs) into invoices, track invoices and estimates in real time, and set up automatic billing profiles to simplify your payment process.

 Create and assign tasks to a staff member or client, set task priorities, and track work hours using its built-in time tracker.
 You can attach billable and nonbillable time to a project and add incurred expenses and important documents to your invoice.
 One cool feature of Invoicera is the ability to set task priorities within a project, which isn’t offered by most other invoicing solutions.

-To add a new project, click on the Projects tab from the top menu and tap on the Projects + dropdown.
+To add a new project, click on the Projects tab from the top menu and tap on the Projects + drop-down.

 Invoicera’s built-in time tracker lets you assign your staff’s time to clients and projects.
-You can create timesheets for your employees on a weekly or monthly basis, share timesheet reports with clients, and analyze productivity with time-tracking reports.
+You can create timesheets for your employees on a weekly or monthly basis, share timesheet reports with clients, and analyze productivity with time tracking reports.

 Use the Invoicera mobile application to create and send invoices, track payments, and generate bills and estimates anytime and anywhere as long as you have internet access.
-You can easily generate and view PDF copies of your invoices and email them to clients while on the road.
-The downside to Invoicera’s mobile app is that it can’t be used to track time, which is a bit surprising from a dedicated invoicing software system.
+You can generate and view PDF copies of your invoices easily and email them to clients while on the road.
+The downside to Invoicera’s mobile app is that it can’t be used to track time, which is surprising from a dedicated invoicing software system.
 You can download the app on Google Play and the App Store.

 Generate different types of business entity reports, including profit and loss, work-in-progress (WIP), invoices, time tracking, tax, purchase orders and activities, credit notes, recurring forecast, payments, currency, estimates, items, and expense reports.
 Because Invoicera isn’t a double-entry bookkeeping system, it cannot produce a balance sheet.